The easiest way to cut a pomegranate with no mess! This simple hack makes it easy to remove the seeds in a few simple steps.

 - Score the pomegranate and separate the halves: Carefully cut around the circumference of the pomegranate being careful not to cut all the way through.
 Then use your hands to twist the pomegranate halves and open it up.
 Scoring the pomegranate, instead of cutting all the way through, preserves all the seeds inside, giving you more seeds and less mess.

 - Use your hand to loosen the seeds: With most pomegranates, you will find you can remove a lot of the seeds by just giving the pomegranate a few good squeezes while holding it just above or in the bowl of water.
 The seeds will drop into the bowl of water and any pith will float to the surface.
-Do this a few times, turning the pomegranate each time so you squeeze each half fully.
+Do this a few times, turning the pomegranate each time so you squeeze each half.
 Don't be worried if the shell cracks a bit, it will actually help more of the seeds to fall out.

 - Use a wooden spoon to remove remaining seeds: Since there will still be some stubborn seeds stuck inside, use a wooden spoon to bang on the pomegranate skin.
-This jostles loose the remaining seeds.
+This loosens the remaining seeds.
 Do this right above the water to minimize the mess.
 Continue hitting the pomegranate with the spoon and squeezing it until all the seeds are out.
 Repeat with each half.

 - Scoop seeds out of water: Lastly use a slotted spoon to scoop the seeds out of the water, leaving the white pith behind.